About these procedures

 Ptosis of the Vulva (Drooping)

 This refers to a condition where the entire genital region is hanging down.
-This can be extremely uncomfortable, difficult to control, and can predispose to rashes, called intertrigo.
-This situation can be successfully resolved during an abdominoplasty, or tummy tuck, by advancing the vulvar region upward and securely anchoring it in its normal position.
+This can be extremely uncomfortable, difficult to control, and can predispose to rashes, called “intertrigo.”
+This situation can be successfully resolved during an abdominoplasty, or tummy tuck, by surgically releasing and advancing the vulvar region upward and securely anchoring it in its normal position.
 There is no additional scarring.
+The operation is enormously gratifying to the patient when the ptotic vulva is corrected.

 Ptosis of the Clitoris